gzalles/foa_a2b_encoder/README.md

 ![listener](img/listener.jpg)

 # issues
-* no filters implemented yet
+* no equalization filters implemented yet
 * error check for 4 track import failed, was commented out
 * error occurs when closing import window before loading file
 * normalization uncertainty
+* the GUI order is wrong with the buttons, it should be FLU-1, FRD-2, BLD-3, BRU-4.
+Double check that the encoder script takes the files in the same order.

 # ordering
 * ACN = [W Y Z X]